Powerlearnproject/se-assignment-day-2-git-and-github-murimicj/README.md

 Title- a clear brief title that summarizes the project.
 Description-a clear brief of features of the project and purposes Installation procedure-how to install and set up the project.
+Tutorial guide-Guide on how to use the project and its keys functionalities

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?